arbind/redis_message_capsule-gem/README.md

 In node use one of the following to set your environment

     process.env.NODE_ENV = 'test'          // redisDB.select 9
-    process.env.NODE_ENV = 'development'   // redisDB.select 8
+    process.env.NODE_ENV = 'development'   // redisDB.select 8 * Default
     process.env.NODE_ENV = 'production'    // redisDB.select 7

-Alternatively, you can override these defaults for the redis db when materializing a capsule:
+Alternatively, you can specify exactly what you want when materializing a capsule:

     RedisMessageCapsule = require('redis-message-capsule')
     redisURL = process.env.REDIS_URL || process.env.REDISTOGO_URL || 'redis://127.0.0.1:6379/'